SichangHe/igem-2022-dku-backup/src/description.md

 #### Idea of probiotics

-*Saccharomyces cerevisiae*, or baker's yeast, is widely used in food industry and scientific research.
+*Saccharomyces cerevisiae*, or baker's yeast, is widely used in the food industry and scientific research.
 Its facultative anaerobic feature enables it to make fluffy bread[^Sicard2011].
 Also, its variable metabolism pathways make it a good agent for alcohol fermentation and wine production[^Holt2019].
 Last but not least, the already-annotated genome makes it an excellent model organism for molecular biology research[^Piskur2004].
 With all these features, yeasts have been considered to be safe by Food and Drug Administration for a long time.
 Apart from our treatment strategy, this probiotic has been engineered as new conceptual drugs for other diseases treatment, such as vaginal infections, diarrhea, and irritable bowel syndrome (IBS)[^Gaziano2020] [^Palma2015].
 Compared to other prokaryotic probiotics, the eukaryotic yeast could support more complex protein folding, which is favorable for the generation of antibodies of interest.
-Moreover, previous works have successfully developed a mature Aga proteins yeast surface display system, which have been put in practical use in vaccine selection and sorting[^Boder1997] [^Chao2006].
+Moreover, previous works have successfully developed a mature Aga proteins yeast surface display system, which has been put to practical use in vaccine selection and sorting[^Boder1997] [^Chao2006].
 This established surface display system largely reduces the engineering difficulty and increases the reliability of our engineering.
 Take all the considerations above, we put yeasts into our plan list.